Nevil844/Tindog/README.md

 # Tindog

-a website made using bootstap with angela yu's web dev course
+a website made using bootstap, css and html.